amygao9/Spendrs/README.md

 **Dashboard/Feed**
  - http://localhost:3000/dashboard
  - Users can see their own posts about their spendings, as well as posts made by people they follow.
 Currently, they can comment on each others posts and like/share posts as well.
  - We have also included the UI to input data to create a new post.
+This currently works if you try to create a post.
+ - We also have a comment system where you can see the comments made by other users as well as make comments yourself.

 **Analytics**
  - http://localhost:3000/analytics